 About This Dress:

-Long stitched kurti type modern bangladeshi dress of white and maroon colour mixed of wearhut bd.
-This dress is a kamiz type long dress.
+Embroidery long kurti design for women’s online store in BD wear.
+This dress is a salwar kamiz type long dress.
 It’s an embroidery design dress are made by our professional craftsman.
 The embroidery thread is silver color.
-This dress is very comfortable to use because it’s made with Soft Linen.
+This dress is very comfortable to use because it’s made by Soft Linen.
 It’s very soft fabric specially imported from korea.

-The neck of this dress is round shaped.
+The neck of this dress is collar shaped.
 Sleeve of this dress is three quarter.
-It can be weared with churidaar or palazzo.
-The churidaar is made with cotton fabric or palazzo is made with linen fabric.
+It can be weared with skirt or palazzo.
+The skirt palazzo is made with indian wetless georgette.
+There are two parts in the skirt palazzo.
+Inner fabric of the skirt palazzo is made with makhon silk.

 An women will look very beautiful by wearing this dress.
 If you want to wear dupatta with this dress then you can have it by doing some extra payment.
 Wear hut is the largest store for online shopping in dhaka bangladesh ladies fashion wear.